sebasjm/antlr/README.txt

 3.0ea6 - ??

+* fixed a nasty bug in the analysis engine dealing with infinite recursion.
+  Spent all day thinking about it and cleaned up the code dramatically.
+  Bug fixed and software is more powerful and I understand it better! :)

+* improved verbose DFA nodes; organized by alt

+* got much better random phrase generation.
+For example:

+ $ java org.antlr.tool.RandomPhrase simple.g program
+ int Ktcdn ';' method wh '(' ')' '{' return 5 ';' '}'

+* empty rules like "a : ;" generated code that didn't compile due to try/catch for RecognitionException.
+Generated code couldn't possibly throw that exception.

+* when printing out a grammar, such as in comments in generated code, ANTLR didn't print ast suffix stuff back out for literals.

 * This never exited loop:
   DATA : (options {greedy=false;}: .* '\n' )* '\n' '.' ;
   and now it works due to new default nongreedy .*  Also this works: